Menged-mate/MengedMate/README.md

 4. Uses relative API URLs in the frontend to communicate with the backend
 5. Avoids CORS issues since everything is served from the same domain

+### Deployment Options

+There are two deployment options available:

+#### Option 1: Build Script (Default)

+Uses the `build_combined.sh` script to build both frontend and backend.

+#### Option 2: Docker Deployment

+Uses the provided Dockerfile to build and run the application in a container.
+To use this option, edit the `render.yaml` file and uncomment the Docker configuration lines.

 ### Manual Deployment

 If you prefer to set up the services manually: